pmerson/presentation-tips/presentation-tips.md

   naturally at your sides or use them in meaningful ways in your communication.
 - **ONLINE**:
     - Keep your camera on and in front of you--participants should not see you from an angle.
-    - The camera should ideally be at eye level and not too close (within arm's length is a good distance).
+    - The camera should ideally be at eye level and not too close (within arm's length is a good distance, so people can see your gestures).
+    - Do relax but sit up straight.
+You can lean forward toward the camera to emphasize a message.
+If you have the proper camera and monitor set-up, another great option is to stand up for your presentation.
+By standing you gain a wider range of body language communication, and it also tells you're fully engaged in the presentation.
     - Your background, be it virtual or real, should be static and reasonably clean, so it's not a distraction.

 ### 15. Tech prep in advance